-To tackle persistent regressors, the self-generated instrument of IVX in the second step is the key ingredient\textbf{.} This generated IV is less persistent than the unit root.
-This important feature enables us to decorrelate the IV and other covariates in the auxiliary Slasso regression in the third step, so that the XDlasso estimator boasts these two properties: (i) It is free from the Stambaugh bias and thus enjoys asymptotic normality; (ii) It reduces the order of shrinkage bias to make it correctable.
-In contrast, the ordinary Dlasso encounters a \emph{spurious} auxiliary Slasso regression, failing to correct the bias arising from persistent regressors (See Section \ref{subsec:Necessity-of-IVX} for details).
-More importantly, XDlasso inference does not require \emph{a priori} knowledge about the persistence of the regressor of interest and is thus free from pretesting bias.
+To tackle persistent regressors, the self-generated IVX instrument in the second step is the key ingredient\textbf{.} The generated IV is less persistent than the nonstationary regressors modeled as LURs.
+This important feature enables us to decorrelate the IV from other covariates in the auxiliary LASSO regression, so that the resulting XDlasso estimator possesses these two properties: (i) It is free from the Stambaugh bias and thus enjoys asymptotic normality; (ii) It reduces the order of shrinkage bias to make it correctable.
+In contrast, the ordinary Dlasso encounters a \emph{spurious} auxiliary regression, failing to correct the bias arising from persistent regressors (see Section \ref{subsec:Necessity-of-IVX} for details).
+More importantly, XDlasso inference does not require \emph{a priori} knowledge of the persistence of the regressor of interest and is thus immune to pretesting bias.
 To the best of our knowledge, this is the first methodology to handle the inferential problem in high dimensional predictive regressions ($p\gg n$) with nonstationary predictors.
-This is also the first paper refining IVX technique for the high dimensional framework.
+This is also the first paper that extends the IVX technique into the high dimensional framework.

-This paper establishes asymptotic normality for our proposed XDlasso estimator and the convergence rate of its standard error.
-Specifically, the asymptotically normally distributed XDlasso estimator is $\sqrt{n}$-consistent for a stationary regressor while its convergence accelerates to a faster rate for a unit root regressor.
-Monte Carlo simulations show that XDlasso successfully removes the bias for inference on the coefficient of a nonstationary regressor, but the ordinary\emph{ }Dlasso does not.
-Our procedure is applied to the high dimensional macroeconomic FRED-MD dataset \citep{mccracken2016fred} with both stationary and persistent variables, studying two important macro-finance problems: financial market return predictability and the Phillips curve in macroeconomics, where certain predictors of interest in both cases are highly persistent.
+Monte Carlo simulations show that XDlasso successfully removes the bias for inference on the coefficient of a nonstationary regressor, but the ordinary\emph{ }Dlasso fails to do so.
+Our procedure is applied to the high dimensional macroeconomic FRED-MD dataset \citep{mccracken2016fred} with both stationary and persistent variables, to study two important macro-finance problems: financial market return predictability and the Phillips curve in macroeconomics.